nitingupta2/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 2304
 ```
+### Strategy for filling NA steps values:
 Construct a new data frame by filling missing steps values using the average number of steps in that interval.
 Create a new column avgStepsInInterval aggregated with mean steps values by interval.
-One way to fill NA steps values is to use avgStepsInInterval subsetted by a logical vector of NA steps values.
+Fill NA steps values by avgStepsInInterval subsetted by a logical vector of NA steps values.

 ```r
 dfActivityNew <- dfActivity